phcompeau/biological_modeling_course/_pages/coronavirus/conclusion.md

 <!-- NMA of proteins is based on the theory that the lowest frequency vibrational normal modes are the most functionally relevant, describing the largest movement within the protein [^Skjaerven].-->

 By running molecular dynamics simulations, we obtain another way to compare two proteins.
 If two proteins have different patterns of fluctuation under perturbation, then we have a clear indication that their structure is different.
 With this in mind, we will use ProDy in the following tutorial to perform NMA calculations as a final method of comparing the SARS-CoV-2 and SARS-CoV spike proteins.
 We also will use ProDy to compute a contact map, if you are interested in doing this after our discussion of contact maps in a [previous lesson](multiseq#contact-maps-and-qres).
-We then will interpret the results of this tutorial in the next section.
+When we return from the tutorial, we will explain each of the analyses that we perform in the tutorial.

 [Visit tutorial](tutorial_GNM){: .btn .btn--primary .btn--large}
 {: style="font-size: 100%; text-align: center;"}